Arctic wilderness aurora viewing spot

 Arctic driving in winter is not casual.
 If you have never driven on packed snow or ice, don't learn in Kiruna at −25°C at 22:00.
 Book a tour for night 1 and observe how your guide handles conditions.

-Use the live forecast
+Use the live conditions page

 Related reading